HSF/hsf.github.io/_gsocproposals/2019/proposal_ActsGpuRace.md

 has only received a limited amount of scrutinity from the linear algebra community in the past.
-We are thus evaluating the relative performance of multiple linear algebra toolkits on this problem, using realistic input data from typical ACTS use cases.
+We are thus evaluating the relative performance of multiple linear algebra toolkits on this problem, using realistic input data from typical Acts use cases.

-Until now, ACTS has only been able to perform computations on CPUs.
+Until now, Acts has only been able to perform computations on CPUs.
 In this project, we aim to investigate the use of GPUs, yet we would like to share one single codebase across all target hardware configurations, and to this end we want to first focus on the [Kokkos](https://github.com/kokkos/)